onefang/opensim-IG/README.md

 Infinite Grid web based map to poke around and find a good location.
 Choose an empty spot.

-Once you have all that information sorted out, run this script -
+Once you have all that information sorted out, run this script from the installed scripts directory -

 ./create_sim.sh "My new sim" "1234,5678" "sims.example.net"